twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt10-08-the-creator-the-deceitful-mind%zh.rst

 **According to the translator— Ven.
 Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
-  11-05 rev. proofread by bhante
+  2020-06-13 rev. old: the mirror of mano dvara truing towards mental objects; proofread by bhante 11-05 rev. proofread by bhante
   2019-04-29  create rst; post on 05-01